Construction complete-our gas line upgrades by the numbers

 - We supported and attended more than 90 community events in communities along the route, including the annual Great-Salmon Send-off in Burnaby, Oakdale’s Neighbour Day in Coquitlam and the Giro di Burnaby cycling event.

 - We engaged directly with more than 100 businesses along the route and had more than 14,000 interactions with the public throughout 2018-19 alone.
-This included hand-delivering 7,000 letters to homes and businesses, and answering 1,900 phone and email inquiries.
+This included hand-delivering 7,000 letters to homes and businesses.

 - Community engagement started in February 2014, more than four years prior to construction.